Trump surveys Hurricane Laura damage in post-convention trip

 Laura, which packed 150-mph (240-kph) winds and a storm surge as high as 15 feet (4.5 meters), toppled trees and damaged buildings as far north as central Arkansas.
 More than 580,000 coastal residents evacuated in the midst of the coronavirus pandemic.

-The U.S. death toll from the storm rose to 16 on Saturday, with more than half of those killed by carbon monoxide poisoning from the unsafe operation of generators.
+More than half of those who died succumbed to carbon monoxide poisoning from the unsafe operation of generators.
 The hurricane also killed nearly two dozen people in Haiti and the Dominican Republic as it barreled toward the U.S.

-Trump later planned to visit Orange, Texas, which was the worst-hit area in the state.